CityofToronto/bdit_data-sources/volumes/miovision/README.md

 #### `volumes_15min_tmc`

 `volumes_15min_tmc` contains data aggregated into 15 minute bins.
-Interpolation process is no longer included in the new process now that we have enough data.
-In the new gap filling process, we try to identify hours of data that we can trust (aka not found in the `unacceptable_gaps` table) and set those 15min bin to 0 instead of NULL.
-To be more specific, 15 minute bins where there are no data are filled with 0s for pedestrians, cyclists and light vehicles (`classification_uid IN (1,2,6)`); trucks, buses and vans are not filled because they are rarely observed, and filling in light vehicles would be sufficient to ensure there are no gaps for the `Vehicles` class used in [`report_dates`](#refresh-reporting-views) and subsequent views.

-Whereas for the other classes, we still aggregate them and put them into the 15min bin table as long as they have volume > 0.
-However, we do not do the same gap filling process for them and hence do not include those where volume = 0 for these classification_uid.
-The line `HAVING pad.classification_uid IN (1,2,6) OR SUM(A.volume) > 0` does exactly that.
+In order to make averaging hourly volumes simpler, the volume can be `NULL` (for all modes) or `0` (for classifications 1,2,6).

+The 1-min data do not identify if a camera is malfunctioning, so gaps in data could either mean there was no volume, or that the camera malfunctioned.
+Because we have continuous data from these counters, we no longer try to interpolate data during gaps.
+When our heuristics identify `unacceptable_gaps`, then the entire hour of data is thrown out and the volume is set to `NULL` to imply that the data has been processed for this hour, but the results have been discarded.

+A `0` value implies the process identifies the camera was working, but there was no volume for that mode.
+Only volumes for pedestrians, cyclists and light vehicles (`classification_uid IN (1,2,6)`) are filled in because those are the modes we report on more frequently.
+Other modes are not filled because they have much lower volumes, so the 0s would expand the size of the dataset considerably.

-The [`aggregate_15_min_tmc()`](sql/function-aggregate-volumes_15min_tmc.sql) function performs zero-filling by cross-joining a table containing all possible movements ([`intersection_movements`](#intersection_movements)) to create a table with all possible times and movements for only ACTIVE intersections.
-Through a left join with [`unacceptable_gaps`](#unacceptable_gaps), the query check if the bins are within the unacceptable gap (technically, within the hour and the hour after), if so volume is set to NULL, else sum(volume) as shown in the line `CASE WHEN un.accept = FALSE THEN NULL ELSE (COALESCE(SUM(A.volume), 0)) END AS volume`.
+The [`aggregate_15_min_tmc()`](sql/function-aggregate-volumes_15min_tmc.sql) function performs zero-filling by cross-joining a table containing all possible movements ([`intersection_movements`](#intersection_movements)) to create a table with all possible times and movements for active intersections.
+Through a left join with [`unacceptable_gaps`](#unacceptable_gaps), the query checks if the bins are within the unacceptable gap (technically, within the hour and the hour after), if so volume is set to NULL, else sum(volume) as shown in the line `CASE WHEN un.accept = FALSE THEN NULL ELSE (COALESCE(SUM(A.volume), 0)) END AS volume`.
 If there is a gap from '2020-06-25 15:38:00' to '2020-06-25 15:54:00', we are setting all 15min bin from '15:00:00 to 16:00:00' to have volume = NULL OR if there is a gap from '2020-06-25 15:38:00' to '2020-06-25 16:24:00', we are setting all 15min bin from '15:00:00 to 17:00:00' to have volume = NULL.
 (Not sure if this is causing us to exclude way too many time bins, might get back to this later on).
 Through a left join with `volumes`, the query aggregates those 1min bins into the 15min bins and exclude those unacceptable ones.
 Note that those bins fall within the unacceptable_gaps time period for that intersection do not get aggregated and hence are not assigned with `volume_15min_tmc_uid`.

-In short, we are setting **volume = NULL** for all 15min bins that are found within the `unacceptable_gaps` table as they are regarded as unreliable and we do not want that to intefere with our aggregation process for different analyses in the future.
-Setting volume to 0 is different from setting volume to NULL especially when we are trying to find the arithmetic mean.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|